efcasado/forms/README.md

 A simple library that simplifies working with the Erlang abstract format.

-> If you are curious about what `forms` is capable of, I suggest you to check out
+> If you are curious about what `forms` is capable of doing, I suggest you to check out
 > [meta](https://github.com/efcasado/meta).

 ### Fetching a module's forms